-To ensure payer technology is functioning properly, Congress should:
+To ensure payor technology is functioning properly, Congress should:

-• Direct CMS to require payers leveraging electronic prior authorization portals to allow providers to report portal faults to payers and CMS.
+Direct CMS to require payors leveraging electronic prior authorization portals to allow providers to report portal faults to payors and CMS.
 Such faults must be successfully resolved within 72 hours, with providers informed of the resolution.
-Payers should establish an alternative claims adjudication process when electronic systems are down.
+Payors should establish an alternative claims adjudication process when electronic systems are down.